-- 6.1 As an employer, The Maynard School has overall responsibility for health and safety at the School. - 6.2 The Governing Body acting on behalf of The Maynard School are committed to protecting the health and safety of those affected by the School's operation, including but not restricted to its employees, pupils and visitors to the School site.
+6.1 The Governing Body acting on behalf of The Maynard School are committed to protecting the health and safety of those affected by the School's operation, including but not restricted to its employees, pupils and visitors to the School site.

-- 6.3 The Governing Body delegate responsibility for health and safety matters affecting the academic staff, pupils and the non-academic staff to The Head. - 6.4 To ensure that efficient discharge of its responsibilities under this policy, the Governing Body has allocated the following tasks:
+- The Governing Body delegate responsibility for health and safety matters affecting the academic staff, pupils and the non-academic staff to The Head. - 6.3 As an employer, the Head of The Maynard School has overall responsibility for health and safety at the School. - 6.4 Responsibilities of the Governing Body - The Governors will keep the policy up to date and compliant with the law and best practice